 Owners of prize-winning pedigree dogs and cats find that show parties are more fun with napkins and coasters that advertise their kennels and breeds.

-One Minneapolis church celebrated its 100th anniversary with placemats and napkins printed in gold, featuring the historical background of the church, complete with the renderings of the early church and the church as it stands today.
+One Minneapolis church celebrated its 100th anniversary with placemats featuring the historical background of the church, complete with the renderings of the early church and the church as it stands today.

 A church has an annual family picnic and wants to give away something the families will keep, but is still cost-effective.
 They decide to order reusable stadium cups with the picnic theme and date printed on the cup.

-A community church has weekly dinners in the basement, and uses the Picnic-Pak from Tranter, which includes an imprinted napkin with the church’s logo and utensils combined in a heat-sealed polybag.
+A community church has weekly dinners in the basement, and use the Picnic-Pak from Tranter, which includes an imprinted napkin with the church’s logo and utensils combined in a heat-sealed polybag.

 An exclusive country club treats their members like royalty by offering a Touch of Linen hand towel in their powder rooms, along with Touch of Linen napkins in their bar and restaurant.
 The sophisticated texture adds to the class of the establishment.